Particular/docs.particular.net/samples/platformtools-docker-compose/sample.md

 ### Updating

 The Docker images follow [semantic versioning](https://semver.org/).
 In other words, breaking changes are introduced only in new major versions.
-Releases are pushed as `major.minor.patch` and it is safe to follow a `major` tag to ensure updates.
+Releases are pushed as `major.minor.patch`, and it is safe to follow a `major` tag to ensure updates.

 NOTE: Following the `latest` tag is recommended only for developers in combination with recreating Docker volumes via `docker compose up -d -V`.